YUKON DELTA SCHOLARSHIP GUIDELINES

 For Students applying to a University of Alaska campus or any University of Alaska community college YDFDA STRONGLY ENCOURAGES those students to first apply directly with the University of Alaska Foundation.
 The application is located on the web at: uaonline.alaska.edu and click on Scholarships, Grants, and Awards.
 The UAA application is due FEBRUARY 14 for the upcoming fall and spring semesters.

 PURPOSE OF THE PROGRAM:

-The primary purpose of the program is to provide financial aid to both full time & part time undergraduate and graduate students from Alakanuk, Emmonak, Grayling, Kotlik, Mountain Village, and Nunam Iqua, who are enrolled and attending any accredited college or universitythat may be located either inside or outside the state of Alaska.
-These include any accredited post secondary junior colleges and any institution that is accredited and offers a Bachelors Degree.
+The primary purpose of the program is to provide financial aid to both full-time & part-time undergraduate and graduate students from Alakanuk, Emmonak, Grayling, Kotlik, Mountain Village, and Nunam Iqua, who are enrolled and attending an accredited college or university that may be located either inside or outside the state of Alaska.
+These include any accredited post-secondary junior colleges and any institution that is accredited and offers a Bachelors Degree.
 Also, courses provided by the Career Academy in Alaska may be considered for funding.

 QUALIFICATIONS PERTAINING TO RECIPIENTS:

 A. Recipient must be a resident of one of the six-member villages of YDFDA for at least five continuous years at any time prior to application.
 These villages are Alakanuk, Emmonak, Grayling, Kotlik, Mountain Village, and Nunam Iqua.
 Scholarships will be awarded subject to the availability of funds.